Onuachu on target for Genk in draw with Union Saint-Gilloise

 The lanky centre-forward broke the deadlock at the Cegeka Arena from the penalty spot after 73 minutes of action.

-The strike was Onuachu's third league goal of the season after five matches but Deniz Undav’s header secured a point for 10-man Union Saint-Gilloise with his last-minute equaliser.
+The strike was Onuachu's third league goal of the season after five matches but Deniz Undav secured a point for 10-man Union Saint-Gilloise with his last-minute header.

 Editors' Picks